-Great Bend: 793-8164 or toll free (877) 684-8164 Junction City: (785) 238-5200 ■ SILVER COUGAR CLUB bartonscc.org A membership organization for anyone 55 years of age or older (or a spouse of a Silver Cougar Club member), residing within the seven county Barton Community College service area.
-Membership benefits include: special events and activities throughout the year (some with a minimal cost), reduced fees for classes, admission to sporting events, special Silver Cougar Club socials and bi-monthly newsletter.
-Dues are currently \$15 for a single or \$25 for a couple's membership.
-Anyone wishing more information may contact the Foundation office at 786-1136 or bartonscc.org ■ THE HAZARDOUS MATERIALS AND EMERGENCY SERVICES TRAINING INSTITUTE (HMESTI) hmesti.bartonccc.edu/ HMESTI provides business, industry, and governmental entities with environmental, health, and safety training services.
+Great Bend: 793-8164 or toll free (877) 684-8164 Junction City: (785) 238-5200 SILVER COUGAR CLUB bartonscc.org Silver Cougar Club is a membership organization for anyone 55 years or older residing within the seven-county Barton Community College service area.
+Membership benefits include special events and activities throughout the year, reduced fees for classes, admission to sporting events, socials and a bi-monthly newsletter.
+Dues are \$15 single or \$25 for a married couple.
+For more information, contact the coordinator at (620) 786-1136 or the Barton Community College Foundation at (620) 792-9306.
+THE HAZARDOUS MATERIALS AND EMERGENCY SERVICES TRAINING INSTITUTE (HMESTI) hmesti.bartonccc.edu HMESTI provides business, industry, and governmental entities with environmental, health, and safety training services.
 The Institute provides OSHA training as an OSHA Training Institute-Education Center in Region 7.
 HMESTI is also home to Barton Community College's Hazardous Materials, Occupational Safety and Health, Emergency Management, Motorcycle Safety, Emergency Medical Services, and Military On-Site Training Programs.
 The Institute designs and delivers customized training to meet the needs of your organization.
 HMESTI is located at exit 299 and I-70 in Barton's Grandview Plaza Facility but provides training upon request across the nation.
-Contact us at (785) 238-8550 to schedule the following: Motorcycle Training - Barton offers both Motorcycle Safety Foundation Beginner and Experience Rider courses.
+Contact us at (785) 238-8550 to schedule the following: Basic Motorcycle Safety Training Barton offers both Motorcycle Safety Foundation Beginner and Experience Rider courses.
 You will receive upon successful completion of the course(s), an MSF completion card which could decrease your motorcycle insurance cost by 10%.
 Students successfully completing the Beginner course will also receive a Kansas waiver form to obtain a motorcycle license.
-Some motorcycle manufacturers like BMW, Harley Davidson, Honda, Kawasaki, Suzuki, and Yamaha offer incentives for Other Educational Opportunities completing a MSF course.
+Some motorcycle manufacturers like BMW, Harley Davidson, Honda, Kawasaki, Suzuki, and Yamaha offer incentives for completing a MSF course.
 Check with your local dealer for more information.
 Classes meet U.S. Military regulations.